metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Required:

-- `volume_id` (String) volumeID is unique ID of the persistent disk resource in AWS (Amazon EBS volume).More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore
+- `volume_id` (String) volumeID is unique ID of the persistent disk resource in AWS (Amazon EBS volume).
+More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore

 Optional:

-- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.Tip: Ensure that the filesystem type is supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstoreTODO: how do we prevent errors in the filesystem from compromising the machine
+- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
+Tip: Ensure that the filesystem type is supported by the host operating system.
+Examples: 'ext4', 'xfs', 'ntfs'.
+Implicitly inferred to be 'ext4' if unspecified.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore TODO: how do we prevent errors in the filesystem from compromising the machine
-- `partition` (Number) partition is the partition in the volume that you want to mount.If omitted, the default is to mount by volume name.Examples: For volume /dev/sda1, you specify the partition as '1'.Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).
+- `partition` (Number) partition is the partition in the volume that you want to mount.
+If omitted, the default is to mount by volume name.
+Examples: For volume /dev/sda1, you specify the partition as '1'.
+Similarly, the volume partition for /dev/sda is '0' (or you can leave the property empty).
-- `read_only` (Boolean) readOnly value true will force the readOnly setting in VolumeMounts.More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore
+- `read_only` (Boolean) readOnly value true will force the readOnly setting in VolumeMounts.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore

 <a id="nestedatt--spec--envoy--extra_volumes--azure_disk"></a>